-The Special Collections department of the library collects personal and professional papers.
+The Special Collections division of the library collects personal and professional papers.
 Professional papers include files which relate to research you have conducted and official duties you have performed during your employment at the U of A.

 Please consult with an archivist before and during this process.
 The University Archivist is available to assist with selection of appropriate materials, proper packing techniques, and transfer of materials.